 Member, Third District Court of Appeal Judicial Nominating Commission

 Former Director, Switchboard Miami

 Member, Federal Bar Association

 Finalist, Most Effective Lawyer, Commercial Litigation, Florida Daily Business Review, 2009

 Former Legal Research and Writing Lecturer, University of Miami School of Law

-Former Legal Research and Writing Lecturer, Florida A & M University
+Former Assistant Legal Writing Lecturer, Florida A & M University

 Mandatory Arbitration and Employment Discrimination: The Unfair Law, Cardozo Journal of Conflict Resolution (2001).